 Its diminutive facial feathers, a striking contrast to its robust physique, facilitate communication through subtle expressions with other Kākāpōs.
 Although its wings are small and unproductive for airborne activities, they serve crucially to balance and mitigate falls.

 25. Black-Thighed Falconet: Native to Southeast Asia

-The Black-Thighed Falconet is an extraordinary and captivating bird species that grace the lush forests of Southeast Asia.
+The Black-Thighed Falconet is an extraordinary and captivating bird species that graces the lush forests of Southeast Asia.

 These dainty birds have a modest size, measuring merely 15-17 cm in length.
 But they are mighty predators, hunting with exceptional skill and accuracy.
-And they are renowned for their swiftness and agility while in flight, enabling them to capture prey even while airborne.
+They are renowned for their swiftness and agility while in flight, enabling them to capture prey even while airborne.

 In addition to its remarkable hunting abilities, the Black-Thighed Falconet is admired for its exceptional vocal talents.
 The species emits a distinct, high-pitched call, which echoes throughout the forest canopy, signifying its presence in the habitat.

 See Related: Do Lions Eat Elephants?
 Here’s What to Know

 26. Vulturine Guinea Fowl: Native to East Africa

 The Vulturine Guinea Fowl is a splendid bird with an arresting appearance that sets it apart from other members of the guinea fowl family.
 The bird’s bare, azure head and neck, embellished with a vibrant crimson skin patch, immediately capture the observer’s attention.

 Its lustrous feathers, a harmonious blend of black, white, and blue-gray hues, create a mesmerizing iridescence that further enhances its beauty.
 The bird’s elongated, willowy legs and lengthy tail, often held upright, complete its striking physique.